Time's Running Out

 Who is Fr.
 Scott?

 Fr.
 Scott Donahue is a real person – in fact, he’s our President here at Mercy Home for Boys & Girls.
 Fr.
-Scott has been serving the young people at Mercy Home for 27 years.
+Scott has been serving the young people at Mercy Home for decades.
 Fr.
 Scott’s advocacy on behalf of disadvantaged children is rooted in his ministry as a Catholic priest.
 Ordained in 1982, Fr.
 Scott has served as a resident priest in a number of Chicago-area parishes.
 He works along with our leadership team to ensure the very best care for our young men and women.

 Third Party Verification